rbluethl/r.bluethl.net/cl1tfkpnn08sesvnv4evrgc8p.md

 As mentioned before, the [Composition API](https://vuejs.org/guide/extras/composition-api-faq.html) is probably the most important concept to understand in comparison to Vue 2.
 In Vue 2, we only had the Options API (where we define `data`, `props`, `methods`, and so on in our components), where in Vue 3, we *also* have the more flexible Composition API, that exposes reactive data and logic, which can be reused in other components as well.

-I‘d argue that it generally makes sense to leverage the Composition API for new Vue 3 projects, as it‘s a lot more versatile and allows for easier sharing of logic and data.
+I‘d argue that it generally makes sense to use the Composition API for new Vue 3 projects, as it‘s a lot more versatile and allows for easier sharing of logic and data.
 In fact, I haven‘t written an Options API-style component in Vue 3 yet, but we‘re getting there. ✌️

 ## 3. Syntax